markjprice/cs14net10/docs/ch02-decimal-vs-double.md

 Both `decimal` vs. `double` have their uses, but they are emphasizing different priorities.

-* **My book's advice** is a simplification aimed at preventing common errors by beginners, particularly in financial and monetary applications where base-10 accuracy is non-negotiable.
+* **My book's advice** to prefer `decimal` over `double` is a simplification aimed at preventing common errors by beginners, particularly in financial and monetary applications where base-10 accuracy is non-negotiable.
 For a beginner or in a general context, steering developers towards `decimal` for any scenario involving fractional numbers can be seen as "safer" advice to avoid the pitfalls of binary floating-point representation.

 * **The alternative argument** is a more nuanced and performance-aware take, rooted in the practical realities of specific domains like engineering and graphics-intensive applications.
 In these fields, the sheer volume of calculations often makes the performance of `double` a necessity, and its precision is generally adequate.

 # Summary

-That `decimal` is *generally* preferred for applications like CAD is an oversimplification.
-For high-performance numerical computation, `double` remains the standard and more appropriate choice.

 The key is for developers to understand the trade-offs between the two types and choose the one that best fits the specific requirements of their application, rather than following a one-size-fits-all rule.